 Taking Your Church to College

-The Calvin Institute of Christian Worship invites you to Calvin College for a one-day exploration of how liberal arts-style learning can strengthen congregational life, with wisdom from insightful professors in 9 different disciplines and gleanings from about 30 grant-funded congregational renewal projects, culminating in an inspiring worship service in the Calvin Chapel.
+The Calvin Institute of Christian Worship invites you to Calvin College for a one-day exploration of how liberal arts-style learning can strengthen congregational life.
+Three sessions will be streamed live.

 Wednesday, June 21, 2017 from 12:15PM to 8:30PM